How to Write a Manager Position Cover Letter That Wins Interviews

 Always tailor it to the job posting

-To get better results in your job search, send a personalized cover letter to every employer.
+To get better results in your job search, send a personalized letter to every employer.
 Sure, it is time-consuming to edit your letter for a managerial position every time.
 But the truth is that generic letters get rejected in most cases.
 Hiring managers quickly spot letters that aren't personalized and move them to the "no" pile.

 You needn't write each letter from scratch, but be sure to customize your key skills and some bullet points to address the requirements for a specific position.